Elixir 🧪

 -

-Prefer using the single-line function as long as
+Prefer using the single line function as long as

 mix format

-command satisfies to keep the function body just in one line.# Less Preferred def validate_coupon() do :ok end def list_by_ids(courier_company_ids) do where(CourierCompany, [courier_company], courier_company.id in ^courier_company_ids) end def build_error_message(purchase, _attrs) when purchase.product.is_shippable == false and purchase.product.attachment_type == :digital do "Purchase's product is not shippable" end def create_voucher(attrs \\ %{}), do: %Voucher{} |> change_voucher(attrs) |> Repo.insert() # Preferred def validate_coupon(), do: :ok def list_by_ids(courier_company_ids), do: where(CourierCompany, [courier_company], courier_company.id in ^courier_company_ids) def build_error_message(purchase, _attrs) when purchase.product.is_shippable == false and purchase.product.attachment_type == :digital, do: "Purchase's product is not shippable" def create_voucher(attrs \\ %{}) do %Voucher{} |> change_voucher(attrs) |> Repo.insert() end
+command satisfies to keep the function body in one line.def validate_coupon() do :ok end def list_by_ids(courier_company_ids) do where(CourierCompany, [company], company.id in ^courier_company_ids) end def build_error_message(purchase, _attrs) when purchase.product.is_shippable == false do "Purchase's product is not shippable" end def create_voucher(attrs \\ %{}), do: %Voucher{} |> change_voucher(attrs) |> Repo.insert()

 -